Can turkeys fly? What’s a baby turkey called? Learn the answers to these questions and more, with our turkey trivia!

 Could the Turkey Have Been the National Bird?

 Ben Franklin thought the turkey would be a better national symbol than the bald eagle.
 According to the Franklin Institute, he wrote in a letter to his daughter:

 “For my own part, I wish the bald eagle had not been chosen as the representative of our country; he is a bird of bad moral character; he does not get his living honestly…like those among men who live by sharping and robbing…he is generally poor, and often very lousy.
 Besides, he is a rank coward; the little king-bird, not bigger than a sparrow, attacks him boldly and drives him out of the district…For in truth, the turkey is in comparison a much more respectable bird, and withal a true original native of America.
 Eagles have been found in all countries, but the turkey was peculiar to ours…”

-- The wild turkey is one of the more difficult birds to hunt.
+Yes.
+In fact, the wild turkey is one of the more difficult game birds to hunt.
 It won’t be flushed out of the brush with a dog.
 Instead, hunters must try to attract it with different calls.
 Even with two seasons a year, only one in six hunters will get a wild turkey.

-- By the 1930s, almost all of the wild turkeys in the U.S. had been hunted.
-Today, thanks to conservation programs, there are plenty of wild turkeys—they even invade cities!
+By the 1930s, almost all of the wild turkeys in the U.S. had been hunted.
+Today, thanks to conservation programs, there are plenty of wild turkeys—they even invade cities, occasionally!

-- The wild turkey can fly!
-(It does, however, prefers to walk or run.)
+The wild turkey can fly!
+(It does, however, prefer to walk or run.)
 The domestic turkey is not an agile flyer, though the bird will perch in trees to stay safe from predators.